A Woman of a Certain Age

-Some where along the line, I became a “woman of a certain age.”
-That is, the age at which is becomes unnecessary, and possibly impolite to query further.
+Some where along the line, I became a “Woman of a Certain Age.”
+That is, the age at which it becomes unnecessary, and possibly impolite to query further.

-It’s the age at which looking in the mirror always comes as a shock because the face I see there is NOT the one I see in my imagination.
+It’s the age where looking in the mirror always comes as a shock because the face I see there is NOT the one I see in my imagination/memory.
 She lies somewhere in between the two pictures.

 I’m at the age when I need glasses to apply makeup, (not that I’ve worn much lately), sunscreen’s more important these days.
 And I’ll need to seek advice on the newest and best techniques…